 The cable car runs in Downtown San Francisco and it has been one of the most popular and recognizable attractions.
 It is the world’s last manually operated cable car system.
-Don’t be surprised when you see a long queue at the California street waiting to get on the cable car.
+Don’t be surprised when you see a long queue at California street waiting to get on the cable car.
 There are three cable car lines: one starts at California street and runs up the steep hills of the Financial District, and two starts at Powell and Market and continue to the Fisherman’s Wharf area.
-While passengers might be standing on the side of the car and holding on the poles, the busy streets and steep hills might make your cable car experience an exciting ride.
+While passengers might be standing on the side of the car and holding on to the poles, the busy streets and steep hills might make your cable car experience an exciting ride.

 #7 Painted Ladies

 The Painted Ladies (720 Steiner Street) is a row of remarkable Victorian and Edwardian houses with the dramatic San Francisco skyline in the background.
 The houses were repainted in the 1960s with different colors that embellish or enhance their architectural details.

 They are called “Painted Ladies” since 1978, coined by writers Elizabeth Pomada and Michael Larsen in their book Painted Ladies – San Francisco’s Resplendent Victorians.
 The term is actually a general term that describes a row of the house of the Victorian and Edwardian genre in three or more colors; Painted Ladies could be found in other cities like St Louis, Cincinnati, Baltimore, and more.
 Anyway, it is a great spot to take photos of historic houses with the city’s skyline in the background.

 #8 Union Square and Steep Hill & Chinatown